lawrennd/old_talks/_posts/2018-05-31-faith-and-ai.posts.md

 > lightest atom; for it, nothing would be uncertain and the future, as
 > the past, would be present in its eyes.

+This notion is known as *Laplace’s demon* or *Laplace’s superman*.

-Unfortunately, most analyses of his ideas stop at that point, whereas his real point is that such a notion is somewhat ridiculous.
+Unfortunately, most analyses of his ideas stop at that point, whereas his real point is that such a notion is unreachable.
+Not so much *superman* as *strawman*.
 Just three pages later in the “Philosophical Essay on Probabilities” [@Laplace:essai14], Laplace goes on to observe:

 > The curve described by a simple molecule of air or vapor is regulated
 > in a manner just as certain as the planetary orbits; the only